-Candlesticks forming the handle will give you warnings about what's going to happen.
-If the handle breakout fails, there was probably candlestick warnings along the way (check out our stock market basics post to learn more of the basics of trading).
+Candlesticks forming the handle will give you warnings about what’s going to happen.
+If the handle breakout fails, there was probably candlestick warnings along the way.

 These patterns are a U shape.
 In fact, you want to avoid a sharp V shape because this then changes the pattern.
 As a result, the cup should resemble a bowl or kind of a rounding bottom.

 If it formed a V it would be considered too sharp for a reversal.
 The softer the U shape of the cup, the more it ensures the cup is the consolidation pattern.

 The cup also doubles as a pretty key support level.
 A perfect cup would be even on either side.
 The highs would be the same.
 However, as we’ve learned, perfection rarely happens in patterns.